jdnoc/onepercentgrowth/_posts/2017-8-2-instagram-follow.markdown

 It clicks every 20s.
 Which is 30 follows every 10 minutes.
 Which is 180 follows an hour.
 Which is **4320 follows a day** if you let it run all day.
 Obviously, you can only follow less than 7500 people, so you'll have to unfollow eventually.

+More math: If you get a follow-back rate of 20% (pretty standard for a targeted audience), you have the potential to get **862 followers a day**.
+Not bad for doing nothing!
+Just keep posting and doing stories.
+You'll grow in no time.

 #### It's Not Smart
 This button isn't very smart.
 It just looks for 'follow' or 'following' buttons on the page, clicks them, and scrolls down a little bit after it clicks.